CloudCraftProjects/CloudPlane/README.md

 _Building on Windows is untested and not recommended!_

-Clone this repository, don't download the ZIP.
+Clone this repository, _don't_ download the ZIP.
 After cloning, apply the patches using `./gradlew applyPatches`.
+This will take some time.

-Then the reobfuscated paperclip jar can be compiled using `./gradlew createReobfPaperclipJar`.
+The runnable paperclip jar can be compiled using `./gradlew createMojmapPaperclipJar`.